dmc-2016/dmc/README.md

 Select your operating system to download the installation file, then go through the installation process.

-If you are using windows, you also need to install git:
+If you are using Windows, you also need to install git:

 * [git](https://git-scm.com/download/win)